40

 consciousness (as it can be correlated with brainwaves).
 The coupling does not have to be stable either.
 A flock of birds is more than the sum of its parts but only briefly.
 A biofilm (a collective

-of microbes) may be a more stable coupling but still apparently not stable enough to be interpreted as an organism by humans.
-It may, however, be interpreted as an unstable organism, or
+of microbes in symbiosis) may be a more stable coupling but still apparently not stable enough to be interpreted as an organism by humans.
+It may, however, be interpreted as an unstable

-a proto-organism).
-Evolution is thus required to transform unstable into stable couplings.
+organism, or a proto-organism.
+Evolution is thus required to transform unstable into stable couplings, and this evolution is guided by consciousness at some level.
+Consciousness, thus, does not

 Conclusion

 The phenomenon of consciousness is far from being well understood.
 So far it has been unequivocally manifested only in complex biological systems.
-Consciousness is not computable.
-Emergent
+But it should be clear that consciousness is not

-phenomena in nature have never been described by more elementary phenomena without resorting to approximations and shortcuts.
+computable, it is fundamental.
+Emergent phenomena in nature have never been described by some more elementary phenomena without resorting to approximations and shortcuts.
 Yet, all emergent phenomena are assumed to be nothing more than the

 sum of their parts.
 The knowledge of, so called, elementary phenomena is incomplete.
 It is also assumed that known elementary particles are absolutely elementary.
 Yet, it is well known that this

-have been proven false in the past.
-Isn't it time to accept the fact that nature is holistic?
+reductionistic approaches have been proven false in the past and are being proved false in the present.
+Isn't it time to accept the fact that nature is holistic and that this holism, in case